cardano-foundation/CIPs/CIP-?/README.md

 ```haskell
 writeBitByteString :: BuiltinByteString -> BuiltinInteger -> BuiltinBool -> BuiltinByteString
 ```
-If the position given by the second argument is not in bound for the first argument, error; otherwise, set the bit given by that position to $1$ if the third argument is `True`, and $0$ otherwise.
+If the position given by the second argument is not in bounds for the first argument, error; otherwise, set the bit given by that position to $1$ if the third argument is `True`, and $0$ otherwise.